nats-io/nats-architecture-and-design/adr/ADR-50.md

 ### Stream State Constraints

-Headers like `MsgId` and `LastMsgId` are currently not supported, there are ongoing discussions about how de-duplication is expected to work when using atomic batch publishing.
+The `LastMsgId` header is currently not supported.
+A batch will be rejected if this header is used, but we might support this header in the future.

-Initial release of this feature will reject messages published with those headers and we might support them in future.
+Initial release of this feature rejects the use of `MsgId`.
+Starting from 2.12.1 de-duplication is supported and a batch will be rejected with an error if it contains a duplicate message.

 ### Publish Acknowledgements